 This Norwegian Vanilla Rhubarb Cake captures the colors of the rhubarb varieties that grow in my garden.
 You may be familiar with the red varieties – the greens are just as flavorful and create a colorful palette to top this upside-down cake.

 The tart flavors of rhubarb sit on top of a delectably moist and tender vanilla cake.
 The Norwegians are experts at fruity, moist cakes – trust me.
-In fact they claim that their national cake is indeed the world’s best cake. (you can try it for yourself here – let me know if you agree!)
+In fact they claim that their national cake is indeed the world’s best cake.

 If you like vanilla, rhubarb and pound cake, in any order listed, this is the cake for you.